-Pulmozyme® (dornase alfa) is indicated for daily administration along with standard therapies for the management of pediatric and adult patients with cystic fibrosis (CF) patients to improve pulmonary function.
+Pulmozyme (dornase alfa) is indicated, along with standard therapies, for the management of pediatric and adult patients with cystic fibrosis (CF) to improve pulmonary function.

 In CF patients with an FVC ≥ 40% of predicted, daily administration of Pulmozyme has also been shown to reduce the risk of respiratory tract infections requiring injectable antibiotics.

 Pulmozyme should not be used in patients who are allergic to any of its ingredients.

-Patients may experience the following when using Pulmozyme: change in or loss of their voice, discomfort in the throat, rash, chest pain, red watery eyes, runny nose, lowering of lung function, fever, indigestion and shortness of breath.
+Patients may experience the following when using Pulmozyme: change in or loss of their voice, discomfort in the throat, rash, chest pain, red watery eyes, runny nose, lowering of lung function, fever, indigestion, and shortness of breath.
 There have been no reports of severe allergic reactions caused by the administration of Pulmozyme.
 Mild to moderate hives and mild skin rash have been observed and have been short-lived.

-You are encouraged to report side effects to Genentech and the FDA.
 You may report side effects to the FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
-You may also report side effects to Genentech at 1-888-835-2555.

 For further information, please see the full Pulmozyme Prescribing Information.
 If you have questions, please discuss them with your CF Care Team.